-Students will be responsible for exchanging their dosimeters bi-monthly.
-Students who fail to exchange their badge by the Radiation Safety Officer's deadline will not be able to attend clinic until they do so.
-The RSO will conduct an investigation if the badge is not turned in on time or is lost.
-Attendance policy will apply.
-Students who declare pregnancy will exchange badges monthly.
-See pregnancy policy.
+Students will be responsible for exchanging their dosimeters bi-monthly and must do so in-person, on-campus.
+Students who fail to exchange their dosimeter by the Radiation Safety Officer's (RSO) deadline will not be able to attend clinic until they do so.
+The RSO will conduct an investigation if the badge is not turned in on time or is lost..
+Students who declare pregnancy will exchange the fetal dosimeter monthly.
+See pregnancy policy for more information.